lsproule/net/README.md

 Q: A new network engineer is deploying an architecture using Carrier Sense Multiple Access with Collision Detection (CSMA/CD).
 How does the CSMA/CD protocol work?

 A: The following steps are the correct order of a CSMA/CD protocol: Data, check network, transmit data, collision, wait, retransmit.

+Q: A project manager is ordering equipment to set up fiber cabling in a new building.
+Which of the following tools will allow a more permanent join with lower insertion loss?

+A: Fusion splicer achieves a more permanent join with lower insertion loss (>=0.1 dB).
+The fusion splicing machine performs a precise alignment between the two strands and then permanently joins them together.

+Q: A project manager is preparing for an upcoming work assignment and is comparing available cable types for use within the project.
+What is NOT a benefit of using fiber optic cabling?

+A: Cost